hkzlab/ISA_EGA_CHIPS/README.md

 | ----------------- | --- | ------------------- |
 | **TODO**          |     |                     |

+You can hardwire `JP1` pins 1-2 and `JP2` pins 2-3.

+Connectors `RCA 1` and `RCA 2` are useless unless an expansion for the feature connector is used.
+You can leave them out.

 ### BIOS

-Testing for Phoenix Video Bios V1.02 for P82C435.
+This board was tested with [Phoenix Video Bios V1.02 for P82C435](bios/Phoenix_video_bios_PA-WTEGA_NMC27C256Q.BIN).
+Burn it on a 27C256 and plug it in U10.

 ### Component substitutions